Cuyahoga Community College

 Courtney.Kelley@tri-c.edu

-Dr. Krevans earned an AB in Psychology, Magna cum Laude, from The University of Michigan, a MA in Psychology from Case Western Reserve University, and a PhD in Psychology from The Ohio State University, with a concentration in Developmental Psychology.
+Krevans earned a B.A. in Psychology, magna cum laude, from The University of Michigan; a M.A. in Psychology from Case Western Reserve University; and a Ph.D. in Psychology from The Ohio State University, with a concentration in Developmental Psychology.

-At Tri-C, Dr. Krevans serves as the Faculty Advisor to the Psychology Club, the Director of the Institute for Poverty and Urban Education, a Founding Steering Committee member of the Robert L. Lewis Academy of Scholars, Co-chair of the Ohio Undergraduate Psychology Research Conference, a Member Tri-C IRB, a Civitas Research Group member, on the Student Success Committee, Data.
+At Tri-C, Krevans serves as the Faculty Co-Advisor to the Psychology Club and Psi Beta community college psychology honor society, the Director of the Institute for Economic Mobility, a Founding Steering Committee member of the Robert L. Lewis Academy of Scholars, Co-chair of the Ohio Undergraduate Psychology Research Conference, a Member of Tri-C IRB, a Civitas Research Group member, and on the Student Success Committee.

-Dr. Krevans’ interests include reading good fiction, social commentary and the news, home improvement projects, and planning and taking road trips around the East Coast to visit family.
+Krevans’ interests include reading good fiction, social commentary and the news, home improvement projects, and planning and taking road trips along the East Coast to visit family.

 WLA B220